JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.3.7 Model Development With SMOTE Upsampling <a class="anchor" id="1.3.7"></a>

-[Synthetic Minority Oversampling Technique](https://dl.acm.org/doi/10.5555/1622407.1622416) is specifically designed to increase the representation of the minority class by generating new minority instances between existing instances.
-The new instances created are not just the copy of existing minority cases, instead for each minority class instance, the algorithm generates synthetic examples by creating linear combinations of the feature vectors between that instance and its k nearest neighbors.
-The synthetic samples are placed along the line segments connecting the original instance to its neighbors.

 #### 1.3.7.1 Premodelling Data Description <a class="anchor" id="1.3.7.1"></a>

 1. Among the 9 numeric variables determined to have a statistically significant difference between the means of the numeric measurements obtained from LOW and HIGH groups of the <span style="color: #FF0000">CANRAT</span> target variable, only 7 were retained with absolute T-Test statistics greater than 5.